nmorriss7109/ConwayGOL/README.md

 # ConwayGOL
 Conway's Game of Life in processing!
+- Use SPACE to pause/play
+- Click mouse to draw
-- Use SPACE to pause/play, mouse to draw, and "[" , "]" to change brush size.
+- Square brackets to change brush size
+- "x" to clear screen
+- "f" to speed up, "s" to slow down simulation